GenericMappingTools/gmt/doc/rst/source/postscriptlight.rst

 **long PSL_loadeps** (**struct PSL_CTRL** *\*P*, **char** *\*file*, **struct imageinfo** *\*header*, **unsigned char** *\*\*image*)

-    Reads the image contents of the EPS file given by the *file name.
+    Reads the image contents of the EPS file given by the *file name*.
     The *header* is filled with dimensional information.
 If *image* is NULL we return just with header, otherwise we read and return the entire EPS content via *image.